Symbolic powers via extension: Introduction

-In \Cref{remark: weaker condition than Walker}, we discussed that our hypothesis is generalizes the known situations.
-Thus it covers more classes and will broader applications.

-One of the central topic of interest in the study of symbolic powers is to find $i$ and $j$ for which $I^{(i)} \subset I^j$.
-In \cite{EinLazarsfeldSmith, HochsterHuneke, MaScwede}, it has been proved that if $I$ is a homogeneous ideal of bigheight $h$ in a polynomial ring then $I^{(rh)}\subset I^r$ for all $r \geqslant 1$.
-In the other hand, one can investigate non-containment between the symbolic and ordinary powers of ideals.
-The resurgence, defined by Bocci and Harbourne \cite{bocci2010comparing}, and the asymptotic resurgence, defined by Guardo, Harbourne, and Van Tuyl \cite{guardo2013asymptotic} measure such non-containment.
+One of the central topics of symbolic powers is the containment between the symbolic and ordinary powers of ideals.
+The containment problem asks to find $m$ and $r$ for which $I^{(m)} \subset I^r$.
+In \cite{EinLazarsfeldSmith, HochsterHuneke, MaScwede}, it has been proved that if $I$ is a proper ideal of big height $h$ (the largest height of associated primes of $I$) in a regular ring containing a field, then $I^{(rh)}\subset I^r$ for all $r \geqslant 1$.
+After this celebrated result, one can keep investigating exact numbers for containments.
+The resurgence, defined by Bocci and Harbourne \cite{bocci2010comparing}, and the asymptotic resurgence, defined by Guardo, Harbourne, and Van Tuyl \cite{guardo2013asymptotic} measure containment in more refined settings.

-If $I$ is a homogeneous ideal in a finitely generated regular $\kk$-algebra domain $A$, where $\kk$ is perfect then the \emph{resurgence number}, $\rho(I)$ and the \emph{asymptotic resurgence}, $\rho_a(I)$ are defined as follows:
+If $I$ is a proper ideal in a Notherian ring $R$, $\rho(I)$ and the \emph{asymptotic resurgence}, $\rho_a(I)$ are defined as follows: